Biella San Paolo railway station

 Biella San Paolo railway station is the main station serving the town and comune of Biella, in the Piedmont region, northwestern Italy.
 It is the junction of the Biella–Novara and Santhià–Biella railways.

-The station is currently managed by Rete Ferroviaria Italiana (RFI).
-However, the commercial area of the passenger building is managed by Centostazioni.
+The station is managed by Rete Ferroviaria Italiana (RFI) and the commercial area of the passenger building by Centostazioni.
 Train services are operated by Trenitalia.
-Each of these companies is a subsidiary of Ferrovie dello Stato (FS), Italy's state-owned rail company.
+Each of these companies is a subsidiary of Ferrovie dello Stato Italiane (FS), Italy's state-owned rail company.

 A second station, the Biella Chiavazza railway station, is in the district of Chiavazza, a short distance along the line towards Novara.